siddharth277/GAN-based-Art-Generator-using-Deep-learning/README.md

 The GAN-based art generator effectively creates unique, visually appealing art-like images, demonstrating promising results across multiple model architectures.
 Fine-tuning the model could lead to even more sophisticated outputs.

 ---
+**Upgraded work**

+We can Use real CIFAR-10 or any colour based images dataset instead of random noise to get better accuracy.

 **AUTHOR**
 ```